What is this?

-Up until autumn 2018, the API and website were built together in a single Python project using the Django framework and paired with a PostgresQL database to store the data.
+Up until November 2018, the API and website were built together in a single Python project using the Django framework and paired with a PostgresQL database to store the data.
 Django REST Framework was used to expose the data through a RESTful API.

 In October 2018, the API was converted to serve static JSON files in a fully backwards compatible manner.
 This allowed PokéAPI to move its hosting to a cheap static hosting solution (Firebase Hosting), which increased performance and stability by a huge margin.
 At the same time, support for version 1 of the API was dropped and this website was converted to a static site using Gatsby (a static site generator for React) and split off into a separate project.